ianjustinferris/portfolioParallax/README.md

 ## Description

 A portfolio page to demonstrate selected projects and build proficiency in CSS.
+Links to the deployed projects are embedded in the project images.
+Links to respective Github repositories are the project titles themselves.
+A downloadable pdf version of my resume is included in this site.

 ## Table of Contents